-And right before getting into comfort, Jabra unfortunately doesn’t provide a carrying case, so the earbuds and the included eartips won’t be as protected as you’d like.
+And right before getting into comfort, Jabra, unfortunately, doesn’t provide a carrying case, so the earbuds and the included eartips won’t be as protected as you’d like.
 But regarding the eartips, there’s three and they do provide a good bit of comfort.
-Although the Sport Pace includes the earhooks, the eartips do sit somewhat in the earcanal.
+Although the Sport Pace includes the earhooks, the eartips do sit somewhat in the ear canal.
 From my experience, they’re not fully in-ear earphones, but they do isolate a good bit of outside noise.
 I know with some runners and especially cyclists, this can impact their purchase decision as it does isolate your surroundings.
-On the other end, having some sound isolation does provide a immersive experience, allowing you to hear music and the audio cues much more clearer, so you guys be the judge on this.
+On the other end, having some sound isolation does provide an immersive experience, allowing you to hear music and the audio cues much clearer, so you guys be the judge on this.
 But these worked out great in regards to staying in my ear.
-Whether running or doing something more vigorous like jumping jacks, push-ups, or running up a oddly shaped hill, the earbuds never fell out of my ear nor did I lose audio isolation.
+Whether running or doing something more vigorous like jumping jacks, push-ups, or running up an oddly shaped hill, the earbuds never fell out of my ear nor did I lose audio isolation.

-But before getting into the sound test, Jabra and their sport line-up of earphones differentiates from other sport earphones that just plays audio, by offering a very comprehensive app to help supplement your workouts.
-On the main page, any of the metrics you seen on screen, you can customize and have it show different bits of information.
-On this page, you can select either Distance, calories burned, avg. pace, speed, and your split pace.
+But before getting into the sound test, Jabra and their sport line-up of earphones differentiate from other sport earphones that just play audio by offering a very comprehensive app to help supplement your workouts.
+On the main page, you can customize and have it show different bits of information.
+On this page, you can select either distance, calories burned, avg. pace, speed, and your split pace.

 Before going into audio next, let me show you real quick what other features are on here.
 In the menu icon, you have History to see all of your runs, but better, achievements are viewable to see and compare, your best week, best month, and you can even compare what your best record was for the year.
 There’s also a Fitness test which you can perform when you first get this to baseline your performance.
 Last, in Settings, as I stated earlier, during any of your workouts, the earphones will periodically come on, lowering the music if it has to, and inform you of the following information on screen.
 What’s also important, you can select when the audio-prompts comes on.
 Every minute or every hour, or a read-out at certain markets, like every half a mile or every mile.

-And for those who will be at the gym, some folks leave their phone down while reracking and whatnot, I tested the signal strength and I was able to achieve between 30 to 40 linear feet until the audio starts to cut out a bit, as proven here in this video.
+And for those who will be at the gym, some folks leave their phone down while reracking and whatnot, I tested the signal strength and I was able to achieve between 30 to 40 linear feet until the audio starts to cut out a bit.